 One winter's night in 1536, Martin LutherA 16th Century German priest known for his role in the Protestant Reformation and as the namesake of Lutheranism. was walking in the woods near his home in Germany.
 Inspired by nature's beauty, he hauled a tree into his house and decked it with candles.

 Some say the 16th Century religious reformer invented the Christmas tree.
 Others think it is just a good story.
 But over the last 500 years, a charming German custom went global.
-Around 25 million trees will be cut down this festive season - in North America alone.1
+Today, according to the Wildlife Trusts, over eight million Christmas trees are sold annually in the UK and an estimated 25-30 million in America.

-But many people are now buying plastic, not pine, as artificial trees become popular.
-In the US, sales have more than doubled in the last decade.2
+While real trees may be coming back into fashion among younger generations1 many people are now buying plastic, not pine.
+In the US, sales of artificial trees have more than doubled in the past decade.2

 When the fields are bare in midwinter, evergreen trees are a reassuring reminder of spring, life and growth.
-So during the winter solstice, ancient Egyptians put green palm rushes in their homes and Romans decorated their temples with green boughs.
+So during the winter solsticeEither of the two moments in the year when the Sun's apparent path is farthest north or south from Earth's Equator., ancient Egyptians put green palm rushes in their homes and Romans decorated their temples with green boughs.

 Can lifeless plastic replace this ancient tradition?
 And could fake trees be more eco-friendly than farmed fir, spruce or pine?